Find out if you qualify for an Aetna® Dual Eligible Special Needs Plan — we’re ready to help!

 Mindfulness practices such as meditation and deep breathing exercises may reduce your risk of cardiovascular disease.* “Mindfulness lowers levels of stress hormones, which can raise blood pressure and inflammation in the body and are linked to heart disease,” says Dr. Goldberg.

 *FOR HEART DISEASE RISK FACTORS SOURCE: Centers for Disease Control and Prevention.
-How does sleep affect your heart health?
+About sleep and your heart health.
 January 4, 2021.
 Accessed July 7, 2023.

 *FOR 20 PERCENT SLEEP APNEA STATISTIC SOURCE: American Heart Association.
 Sleep apnea and heart health.
 April 2011.
 Accessed July 7, 2023.